amo-tech-ai/amoaico/docs/04-ai-brief-wizard-mvp-plan.md

 *   **Expected Output (Strict JSON Schema):**
     ```json
     {
-      "overview": "AMO AI is a development agency specializing in creating AI-powered applications.
+      "overview": "Sunai is a development agency specializing in creating AI-powered applications.
 They focus on rapid development cycles and delivering measurable business results.",
       "key_goals": [
         "Develop a system to increase lead quality and conversion rates.",
         "Implement an automated chatbot to handle initial customer support queries."